 What to know about internet radio music licensing

-Why music licensing is essential for internet radio
+Why music licensing matters for internet radio

-The types of licenses for internet radio
+Types of licenses required for internet radio

 Understanding the types of licenses required for internet radio is crucial for legal compliance and seamless operation.
 Here, we’ll explore the licenses necessary to legally broadcast music and how they apply to your radio station.